iremgokceaydin/tsne-with-dcgan/Readme.md

 # tSNEJS

+tSNEJS is an implementation of t-SNE visualization algorithm in Javascript.
 Check out the main repo https://github.com/karpathy/tsnejs

-tSNEJS is an implementation of t-SNE visualization algorithm in Javascript.

 t-SNE is a visualization algorithm that embeds things in 2 or 3 dimensions.
 If you have some data and you can measure their pairwise differences, t-SNE visualization can help you identify clusters in your data.
 See example below.

+In this project I used the images from the result of train process of DCGAN machine learning algorithm and the discriminator and generator loss values as the 2 dimensional data points from 100 epocs to be able to see the similarities between the images generated over time.
+In a sense, I intent to use tSNE visualization to be able to get more involved in the learning process of an algorithm in an interactive way.

 ## Online demo
 The main project website has a [live example](http://cs.stanford.edu/people/karpathy/tsnejs/) and more description.